 The 3d before 4s explanation is beautifully consistent with the formation of transition metals ions by the loss of their 4s electrons, first.
 This view also removes the need to even consider chromium and copper as exceptions to the rules, and replaces that ‘exceptional’ idea with one that says ALL of the transition metals are ‘exceptions’, and as such that rearrangement ‘exceptions’ aren’t that at at all, rather they are the accepted, normal state of affairs.
 In short, exceptions ARE the rule!

-As expected, the PES plot for Scandium shows that the 4s electrons are (slightly) easier to remove (0.63 eV) than the 3d (0.77 eV), but with the ‘sloppy aufbau’ exposed, we now have no need to ‘explain away’ why this happens.
-It happens (logically), becasue the 4s is actually of higher energy than the 3d!
+As expected, the PES plot for Scandium shows that the 4s electrons are (slightly) easier to remove (0.63 eV) than the 3d (0.77 eV), but with the ‘sloppy Aufbau’ exposed, we now have no need to ‘explain away’ why this happens.
+It happens (logically), because the 4s is actually of higher energy than the 3d!